websockets is intended for production use. Therefore, stability is a goal.

 Added support for running on a non-default event loop.

-Returned a 403 status code instead of 400 when the request Origin isn’t allowed.
+Sent a 403 status code instead of 400 when request Origin isn’t allowed.

 Clarified that the closing handshake can be initiated by the client.